“They’re real, and they’re spectacular” is an infamous line from a classic episode of Seinfeld.

 Aiming to write The Ultimate Perfect Thing is what’s keeping you blocked.

-- Step #1: Draft a few headlines and pick one.
+Step #1: Draft headlines

-- Step #2: Turn that title into a question to pinpoint your main message.
-Use the word Who, What, When, Where, Why, or How at the beginning of your question.
+You can use the word Who, What, When, Where, Why, or How at the beginning of your question.

-- Step #1: Writer’s Block Is Real
+- Step #1: What Is Writer’s Block?

-- Step #2: Why is Writer’s Block Real?
+- Step #2: Why would someone ask, “What is writer’s block?“

 - Step #3: Each section of this post should answer the question above.